 You have learned to add, subtract, multiply, and divide decimal numbers.
-Now, we will extend that knowledge to include negative and positive decimals numbers, and multi-step problems that involve operations with decimals.
+Now, we will extend that knowledge to include negative and positive decimal numbers and multi-step problems that involve operations with decimals.

-Addition and subtraction of decimal numbers involves simply lining up the decimal all the way through the problem.
+Addition and subtraction of decimal numbers involves simply lining up the decimals all the way through the problem.